 Sanford quit the Indians after two seasons to go to work for Lou Perini as manager of a golf club in Florida.
 He was a top-flight golfer, often finishing among the leaders in ballplayers tournaments.
 Over the next two decades he served as golf director at several of the Perini Company’s country clubs.

 Jack Sanford died of a brain tumor at age 70 on March 7, 2000, in Beckley, West Virginia.
-His marriage to Patsy had ended in divorce.
-He was survived by his second wife, Ileta, and the children of his first marriage: John Jr., Laura, Nancy, and Susan.
+He was survived by his third wife, Ileta, and the children of his first marriage: John Jr., Laura, Nancy, and Susan.

 Years after he retired from baseball, Sanford revealed that his early rejection and long slog through the minors had fueled the anger and anxiety that dogged him throughout his career.
 “Every day felt like a matter of survival, of just staying there,” he told interviewer Mike Mandel.
 “I could never really relax and consider myself a major leaguer….
 But without baseball I probably never would have enjoyed life as much as I have….
 I have no regrets, none whatsoever.”19

 1 Harry T. Paxton, “Baseball’s Oldest Youngster,” Saturday Evening Post, March 29, 1958, 74.